olivia-tech-psych/emochild/README.md

 - Maintains accessibility with proper ARIA roles (alertdialog) and labels
 - Completed Task 14 from emochild-v2 implementation plan
 - Requirements: 7.1, 7.2, 7.3, 7.4

+### [2025-12-02 17:00] Creature Bow Accessory Styling Enhancement
+- Redesigned bow accessory CSS to more closely resemble 🎀 emoji with ribbon loops
+- Repositioned bow to right side of creature's head (15% from top, 15% from right) - appears on user's left when viewing
+- Implemented three-part bow structure: center knot, left loop, and right loop
+- Center knot uses dark pink (#C11C84) with subtle box-shadow for depth
+- Left and right loops use slightly lighter pink (#D63A9D) with inset shadows for 3D effect
+- Loops use elliptical border-radius for authentic ribbon appearance
+- Improved visual hierarchy with z-index layering (knot on top, loops behind)
+- Enhanced bow positioning and sizing for better proportion relative to creature
+- Requirement 6.2: Improved bow accessory visual design and realism

+### [2025-12-02 17:30] Creature Bow Position Correction
+- Fixed bow positioning from left to right side of creature's head
+- Bow now correctly positioned at right: 15% (appears on user's left side when viewing)
+- Updated CSS comment to clarify positioning relative to user's perspective
+- Requirement 6.2: Corrected bow accessory placement